Frequently Asked Questions

 Is there any relief for early distributions?

-If you’ve been directly impacted by COVID-19, you are now allowed to withdraw up to $100,000 in aggregate from eligible retirement plans without paying the 10 percent early distribution income tax penalty.
+If you’ve been directly impacted by COVID-19, you may be eligible to withdraw up to $100,000 in aggregate from eligible retirement plans without paying the 10 percent early distribution income tax penalty.
 This type of withdrawal is called a Coronavirus-Related Distribution (CRD) and needs to have been made on or after January 1, 2020 and before December 31, 2020 by an individual who satisfies specific eligibility requirements under the CARES Act.
-Please consult with your tax advisor if you have any questions about your distribution options.
+Please consult with your tax advisor about your distribution options.
 For additional details on CRD eligibility, click here.

 How does the CARES Act impact my 2020 Required Minimum Distribution (RMD)?

-RMDs normally required for 2020 are waived for plan participants, IRA owners, and beneficiaries (RMD Waiver).
-This waiver also applies to IRA holders who turned 70½ in 2019 but did not take their first RMD before January 1, 2020 (click here for a quick guide on RMDs).
+RMDs normally required for 2020 are waived for taxpayers with an RMD due in 2020.
+This waiver also applies to IRA holders who turned 70½ in 2019 but did not take their first RMD before January 1, 2020.
 This also applies to IRA beneficiaries subject to the 5-year-rule.
 In those instances, 2020 is disregarded and one year will be added to the remaining period.
-For additional details on the RMD Waiver, click here.
+For additional details and guidance on the waiver of RMDs for 2020, click here.

 You're about to exit BOH.com